MitrahSoft/lucee-cfpdfform/README.md

 # WIP
 - Basic read and populate PDF Form Fields are implemented
 - stream to browser implemented
+- retrieve the form field value into xmlData or exported to FDF file format
+- populate the form field value from xmlData or FDF file

 # **PDF Box**
 This tag created using [PDF Box](http://pdfbox.apache.org/)